-5 Boyce Hydro Power, LLC, 2018 FERC LEXIS 1323, 3-4, 164 F.E.R.C.
+&lt;sup>5 Boyce Hydro Power, LLC, 2018 FERC LEXIS 1323, \3-4, 164 F.E.R.C.
 P61,178, 2018 WL 4350809 (F.E.R.C.
 September 10, 2018).

-65. Beginning furthest downstream, the projects are the 3.3-megawatt (MW) Sanford Hydroelectric Project No. 2785, the 4.8-MW Edenville Project No. 10808, the 1.2-MW Smallwood Project No. 10810, and the 1.2-MW Second Project No. 10809.

-66. Historically, the dam operator has drawn down the reservoirs from three to four feet in the late winter to maximize the benefits of winter generation and to minimize spilling during spring snowmelt run-off.
-The reservoirs are refilled to normal pool elevations before water temperatures reach levels that stimulate northern pike spawning.

-67. The Secord Project is located on the Tittabawassee River about 42 miles upstream from the City of Midland, Michigan.
-The dam is located in Gladwin County approximately 8.5 miles northeast of the City of Gladwin.

-68. The Secord Dam consists of a concrete spillway and powerhouse with earthen natural embankments extending from either side of the spillway/powerhouse to natural ground.

-69. The top of the earth embankment is at elevation 757.8.
+- 81. In existence since the 1920s, the four projects' reservoirs occupy about 39 river miles on the Tittabawassee River, with the tailwater of each project being the headwater of the next downstream project. - 82.
+Beginning furthest downstream, the projects are the 3.3-megawatt (MW) Sanford Hydroelectric Project No. 2785, the 4.8-MW Edenville Project No. 10808, the 1.2-MW Smallwood Project No. 10810, and the 1.2-MW Second Project No. 10809. - 83.
+Historically, the dam operator has drawn down the reservoirs from three to four feet in the late winter to maximize the benefits of winter generation and to minimize spilling during spring snowmelt run-off.
+The reservoirs are refilled to normal pool elevations before water temperatures reach levels that stimulate northern pike spawning. - 84.
+The Secord Project is located on the Tittabawassee River about 42 miles upstream from the City of Midland, Michigan.
+The dam is located in Gladwin County approximately 8.5 miles northeast of the City of Gladwin. - 85.
+The Secord Dam consists of a concrete spillway and powerhouse with earthen natural embankments extending from either side of the spillway/powerhouse to natural ground. - 86.
+The top of the earth embankment is at elevation 757.8.
 The reservoir is approximately 1,100 acres surface area at normal pool elevation of 750.8.
 The normal tail water is 705.
 The total length of the dam is about 2100 feet with the concrete spillway and powerhouse comprising about 100 feet in length.

-70. An aerial picture of the Secord Dam follows:
+87. An aerial picture of the Secord Dam follows:

-71. The Smallwood Reservoir is immediately downstream of the Secord Dam and has significant amount of development along its banks.

-72. Due to inadequate spillways, among other issues, flooding at Secord usually occurs in the spring as the result of heavy spring rains or snow cover over ground in a fairly saturated condition.
-Major floods occurred on June 24, 2017, September 13, 1986, March 21, 1948, and June 3, 1943.6 located just upstream of the point where the Tobacco River enters the Tittabawassee.

-73. The Edenville Project, which is one of the dams that are the subject of this lawsuit, is the second project as one travels upstream.
-The Edenville Project is
+- 88. The Smallwood Reservoir is immediately downstream of the Secord Dam and has significant amount of development along its banks. - 89.
+Due to inadequate spillways, among other issues, flooding at Secord usually occurs in the spring as the result of heavy spring rains or snow cover over ground in a fairly saturated condition.
+Major floods occurred on June 24, 2017, September 13, 1986, March 21, 1948, and June 3, 1943. - 90.
+The Edenville Project, which is one of the dams that are the subject of this lawsuit, is the second project as one travels upstream.
+The Edenville Project is located just upstream of the point where the Tobacco River enters the Tittabawassee.

-6 https://gladwincounty-mi.gov/dam-information/ (last accessed May 22, 2020).
+&lt;sup>6 https://gladwincounty-mi.gov/dam-information/ (last accessed May 22, 2020).